Short branched extensions that carry impulses towards the nerve cell body are called dendrites.

 the axon carries impulses toward the main cell body

-The part of the neuron that carries impulses toward the cell body is the dendrite.
-Dendrites receive signals from other neurons, allowing for the transmission of information to the cell body.
+The part of the neuron that carries impulses towards the cell body is called the dendrite.

 Sensory neurons are the type of nerve cells that carry impulses only towards the body of the cell.
 They transmit sensory information from receptors in the body to the central nervous system for processing.